 This course is designed to develop a visual vocabulary and understanding of art media and processes.
-Students will use critical thinking and problem solving skills to produce two and three dimensional art.
-Students will become aware of the art forms in everyday life, the career opportunities available and training necessary to achieve personal goals in art.
+Students will use critical thinking and problem solving skills to produce two-dimensional art.
+Students will become aware of the art forms in everyday life and be introduced to successful artists and well-known masterpieces.
 An art fee of \$5 is required.